NomicFoundation/hardhat/docs/guides/waffle-testing.md

 ## Testing

-Tests using Waffle are written with [Mocha](https://mochajs.org/) alongside with [Chai](https://www.chaijs.com/).
+Tests using Waffle are written with [Mocha](https://mochajs.org/) alongside [Chai](https://www.chaijs.com/).
 If you haven't heard of them, they are super popular JavaScript testing utilities.

-Inside `test` folder you'll find `sample-test.js`.
+Inside the `test` folder you'll find `sample-test.js`.
 Let's take a look at it, and we'll explain it next:

 <<< @/../packages/hardhat-core/sample-project/test/sample-test.js

-On your terminal run `npx hardhat test`.
+In your terminal, run `npx hardhat test`.
 You should see the following output:

 ```
 $ npx hardhat test